ismo-karkkainen/terrain/README.md

 # Building

+For unit tests, you need https://github.com/onqtam/doctest to compile them.
+Install into location for which `#include <doctest/doctest.h>` works.

 You need edicta to extract the input and output specifications from this file.
 You need specificjson to generate source code from the specifications.